SalusiweH/SalusiweH/README.md

 Functional Consultant
 ---------------------------------

-After graduating with a chemical engineering degree, I found a passion for data analytics.
+After graduating with a chemical engineering degree, I found a passion for analytics.
 Having completed the Google Data Analytics course, I am currently working on SQL and Tableau projects.
-I have garnered experience as an operations analyst in manufacturing and supply chain planning and now looking to grow as a data analyst.
+I have garnered experience in functional consulting, processing and supply chain planning in FMCG and now looking to grow as a business analyst.

 Excited for the journey ahead!